mentalblank/plex-poster-set-helper/README.md

-# plex-poster-set-helper (Kometa-Style Assets & Mediux Boxset Compatible)
+# plex-poster-set-helper (Kometa-Style Assets & Mediux Boxset/User Compatible)

 plex-poster-set-helper is a tool to help upload sets of posters from ThePosterDB or MediUX to your Plex server in seconds!
 This fork was created for my own personal use.
 There may or may not be updates / bugfixes.

 ## Current changes in this fork
    - MediUX Boxset compatibility
+   - MediUX User compatibility
    - Asset creation
    - Asset priority
    - Labeling of refreshed series/movies/collections